revolution6108/practice_git/README.md

 # practice_git

-This repository is far testing git.
+This repository is for testing git.

+1